Decathlon/sports-docs/01_api_reference.md

 The ID parameter can be passed in as a `slug` or `id` for convenience.
 In the case a sport doesn't have children, or if it's already a child, the relationship object will return `null`.
 If a sport is a child, the `parent_id` column will display the ID of its parent.

-In the case a sport is a parent, the relationship object return a `relateds` column wich display parent sports ID's powered by AI algorithms on a corpus of sports descriptions.
+In the case a sport is a parent, the relationship object return a `related` field wich display the most similar parent sports The most similar sports are identified by an AI algorithms trained from a corpus of sports descriptions.

 ### HTTP Request

 `GET https://sports.api.decathlon.com/sports/224`